 Here are some of my favorite resources when I need inspiration.

 You can purchase a membership at the Allstays site if you feel you need to download the various directories - for instance if you travel in places where an internet connection is hard to find.
-However, if internet access is not a problem, they welcome your use of the site free - I use this site frequently.
-For you technologically advanced souls, they now have an app for your i-phone for just $5.99.
+However, if internet access is not a problem, they welcome your use of the site free.

 US National Parks - This is an incredible country; we have so many magnificent national parks, monuments, forests, and historic sites.
 An RV is a wonderful way to see them, and if you're a Senior citizen you can't beat the price - it's free to enter the park & campsites are generally half price.